 Future Electronics Highlights Eaton's Wide Range Of Thin Film Capacitors For High-Performance Electronic Applications

+Future Electronics is featuring Eaton's reliable film capacitors for safety, DC-link, pulse, and AC filtering applications.

-(MENAFN- ForPressRelease) Montreal, Canada (forpressrelease ) June 6, 2025 - Future Electronics, a leading global distributor of electronic components, is pleased to showcase Eaton's comprehensive portfolio of thin film capacitors.
+Montreal, Canada - June 6, 2025 - Future Electronics, a leading global distributor of electronic components, is pleased to showcase Eaton's comprehensive portfolio of thin film capacitors.
 Designed to meet the rigorous demands of modern electronic applications, Eaton's film capacitor families provide robust, reliable solutions for safety, DC-link, pulse, and AC filtering needs.

 Eaton's safety film capacitors play a critical role in suppressing electromagnetic interference (EMI) and withstanding overvoltage surges.
 With features such as flame-retardant construction, high capacitance stability, and self-healing properties, these components are ideal for use in safety-critical environments including automotive and medical applications.